It’s no wonder mothers are burning out bigger than ever.

 But powerful.

-I wanted to be alive every day, seeing reality for what it is.
+I wanted to be alive daily, seeing reality for what it is.

 And I know my 97-year-old self reminds me of this when I get frustrated at my little boy taking forever to put his shoes on!